Surrogate Parent Training

 In cases where the child has no parent(s), none can be located, or the child is a ward of the state, a surrogate parent must be appointed to make educational decisions on behalf of the child and to protect the child’s rights in matters relating to identification, evaluation, and placement in special education.

 To serve as a surrogate or foster parent of a student receiving special education services, an individual must meet several criteria, one of which is to complete a training that has been identified to meet the minimal standards established by the Texas Education Agency.
-You may contact your school district or regional education service center for an in-person presentation or view the online module below.
+You may contact your school district for an in-person presentation or view the online module below.